mharen/mharen.github.io/blog/2010/2010-10-lies-damn-lies-and-internet-speed.md

 <strong>I would rather pay $10 to improve my upload speed from 1 to 2 mbps than improve my download speed from 6 to 12 mbps. </strong>  <h4>Final Thoughts</h4>

 I appreciate that vendors are trying to make this stuff easier to buy—that’s great, this stuff is confusing.
 My objection is that for today’s internet, “Basic”, “Pro” or <strong>anything around 5mbps is far and away sufficient for most people</strong>.
-The average live Hulu stream is <a href="http://www.hulu.com/support/technical_faq#reqs">under 1.5mbps</a>.
+The average live Hulu stream is [under 1.5mbps](http://www.hulu.com/support/technical_faq#reqs).
 The average website is plenty fast on the smallest connection you can buy. <strong>Vendors are not doing a good job justifying the upsell with any honesty.</strong>

 I personally have a 6mbps line and find it more than adequate.
-If I can surf, stream Hulu, and blog while Sarah uploads all <a href="http://footedjammies.blogspot.com/">those pictures</a>, I think six ought to be enough for most people.
+If I can surf, stream Hulu, and blog while Sarah uploads all [those pictures](http://footedjammies.blogspot.com/), I think six ought to be enough for most people.